Water Pump Grease – Dave’s Garage

 Richmond VT 05477

-5 thoughts on “Water Pump Grease – Dave’s Garage”
+5 responses to “Water Pump Grease – Dave’s Garage”

 I believe the proper grease for your water pump is water soluble grease.
 I did some digging on your specific pump, and found this article from “The Filling Station”.
 There is a lot of helpful information here.
 Also, if you ever have your pump apart, there is a baffle behind the pump.
 Early ones were steel, which rusted and caused overheating issues.
 These were replaced with a brass baffle.